-The General Protection Data Regulation (GDPR) applies to the use and storage of personal information of European citizens and goes into effect on May 25, 2018.
-All organizations world-wide need to be in compliance if they do business with European customers.
-This document explains how Act! can help ensure your organization is in compliance.
+The GDPR applies to the use and storage of personal information of European citizens from 25 May 2018.
+All organisations world-wide need to comply with them if they want to comply with European law.
+The GDPR has an organisation-wide impact and this document explains how Act! can help an organisation to comply.

-The GDPR comes into effect on May 25, 2018, and replaces the previous UK Data Protection Act (DPA), established in 1998.
+The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018.
+In the UK they replace the Data Protection Act (DPA) 1998.
 The GDPR will ensure that all companies that use personal information of European residents only do so in accordance with the privacy and other standards set out in the GDPR.
-Some of the original regulatory concepts and principles of DPA, such as the definition of personal information, have only slightly been changed or enhanced by the GDPR.
-However, GDPR introduces new regulations and requirements, including stronger personal rights, like being able to stop automated processing, and stronger accountability principles.
+Some of the regulatory concepts and principles of DPA - for example what makes up personal information, protecting medical and other very personal information, subject access requests - have only slightly been changed or enhanced by the GDPR.
+However, GDPR introduces new regulations and requirements - for example stronger personal rights, like being able to stop automated processing, and stronger accountability principles.